Red Oak No. 1 Grade

 No. 1 Common has a much more varied appearance, with mineral streaks, greater color variation, and more character marks, gaps, worm holes, and average board length is 2 ¾ feet.
 With No. 1 grade, before we sand, your floor may not look "finished".
 We have to add a product called wood filler that is used on all projects when we start the sanding of your floors.

-No. 2 Common, has a “rustic” appearance, with just about any natural character mark, including large knots and very dark boards.
+No. 2 Common, has a “rustic” appearance, with just about any natural character mark, including lsmall to medium sized knots and some scattered dark boards.
 Expect worm holes, dark streaks, pinholes, and misc. marks that will show up after any refinishing work has been completed.
 With No. 2 grade, before we sand, your floor may not look "finished".
 We have to add a product called wood filler that is used on all projects when we start the sanding of your floors.

 Another factor that can affect the appearance of your hardwood floor is the way the flooring was cut from the log itself.
 Plainsawn flooring will show great variation in grain patterns on the surface of the floor.
 Rift or Quartersawn flooring will have a relatively uniform grain pattern.